nodejs/node/CONTRIBUTING.md

 always welcome but API or behavioral  changes to modules at stability level 3 and up are off-limits.

-Node.js has several bundled dependencies in the deps/ directory that are not part of the project proper.
-Any changes to files in that directory or its subdirectories should be sent to their respective projects.
-Do not send that patch to us, we cannot accept it.
+Node.js has several bundled dependencies in the deps/ and the tools/ directories that are not part of the project proper.
+Any changes to files in those directories or its subdirectories should be sent to their respective projects.
+Do not send your patch to us, we cannot accept it.

 In case of doubt, open an issue in the [issue tracker][], post your question to the [node.js mailing list][] or contact one of the [project maintainers][]